23rd Week of Sound, January 23, 2026, Voice and AI: from usurpation to substitution?

 75007 – Paris

 But this revolution is accompanied by major risks of usurpation, whether personal, economic or political.
-The ability to reproduce a voice to perfection opens the way to manipulation, fraud and new forms of psychological influence, as specialists in the human, cognitive and digital sciences have pointed out.
+The ability to reproduce a voice to perfection opens the way to manipulation, fraud and new forms of psychological influence, as specialists in the human, cognitive and digital sciences point out.
 Similarly, artificial intelligence is having an impact on a number of business sectors where the human voice seems threatened by a gradual trend towards substitution, notably in the cultural and creative industries ecosystem.

 Faced with these crucial challenges, it is becoming essential to establish an ethical and regulatory framework.
 Several international institutions have already begun this process, but collective vigilance remains essential to ensure that technological progress remains at the service of human beings.